 For example, a traditional coffee shop operates differently from a mobile food cart.
 With a mobile food cart, you will not need to use the employee management function, kitchen display function, etc. Instead, what you need is a mobile POS stand for customers to order food items, and a terminal for customers to allow customers to pay with many different methods besides cash.

-There are many ways to select and install a good POS system that serves specific industries such as Entertainment and hospitality, Restaurant, retail, Services, On-the-go merchants.
+There are many ways to select and install a good POS system that serves specific industries such as Entertainment and hospitality, restaurants, retail, Services, and On-the-go merchants.
 Thus, when you choose a POS system, you need to clearly describe your business status and its industry to the supplier so that they can add or remove the necessary functions.

 The budget your business allows